-In August 2018, the Company filed additional technical data with the Department of Forestry to support a drilling permit application.
 In April 2019, Rugby was notified that its drilling permit application for the Cobrasco project had been denied by the Forestry Department, a division within the Colombian Ministry of the Environment.
 The Company is appealing the decision.

 Financial Instruments

 (a) Fair Value